atm this page has the most useful info, more is coming

 • also known as microsemi, adaptec & pmc-sierra

-• no experience with their hba’s
+• no experience with their hbas, their sas to fibre channel bridges are fun.

-• you want a “hba” controller, also known as “it mode” for older controllers.
+• you want a hba controller, also known as “it mode” for older controllers.

-• you do not want a “sas expander”
+• a “sas expander” can’t be used.

-the fine print #
+the fine print#

-some controllers i have used #
+some controllers i have used#

 current advise: broadcom 9500 series